 Criteria for nominators

-Members of the main board of directors or its equivalent for organizations that have been awarded the Nobel Peace Prize
+- Members of the main board of directors or its equivalent of organizations that have been awarded the Nobel Peace Prize

 - Current and former members of the Norwegian Nobel Committee (proposals by current members of the Committee to be submitted no later than at the first meeting of the Committee after 1 February)

 - Former advisers to the Norwegian Nobel Committee

 Unless otherwise stated the term 'members' shall be understood as current (sitting) members.

 If you fall within these criteria you may submit your nomination.
 Please note that the nomination deadline is 31 January at 12 midnight CET.